 This webinar will cover the basics of identifying your unclaimed property and your obligation to reunite it with the proper owner.
-You’ll learn how to report unclaimed property to the states and trends across the state in re-writing rules and adopting new ones.
-We’ll also cover what to do when you are chosen for an audit, including some the defenses that “holders” of unclaimed property can offer up to reduce their obligations.
+You’ll learn how to report unclaimed property to the states and trends across the state in rewriting rules and adopting new ones.
+We’ll also cover what to do when you are chosen for an audit, including some of the defenses that “holders” of unclaimed property can offer up to reduce their obligations.

 Who should attend?

 This webinar is intended for financial and operations personnel—including tax, general accounting, accounts payable, sales, tax technology, purchasing, and credit—who deal with unclaimed property as part of their responsibilities.
 This course is also intended for individuals who need an understanding of unclaimed property concepts.
 The course is also designed for general practitioners with minimal to no experience.